tw-in-js/twind/docs/grouping.md

 // => sm:border-2 sm:border-black sm:border-opacity-50 sm:hover:border-dashed
 tw`border(md:(2 black opacity-50 hover:dashed))`
 // => sm:border-2 sm:border-black sm:border-opacity-50 sm:hover:border-dashed

+bw`divide(y-2 blue-500 opacity(75 md:50))`
+// => divide-y-2 divide-blue-500 divide-opacity-75 md:divide-opacity-50

+// Negated values can be used within the braces and will be applied to the directive: bw`rotate(-3 hover:6 md:(3 hover:-6))`
+// => -rotate-3 hover:rotate-6 md:rotate-3 md:hover:-rotate-6"
 ```

 Thanks to some ordering logic in the compiler, both of the above groupings will result in the same output.
 That is to say more generally, that directive groupings always get expanded before variant groupings.